-Barnabas was an associate of Paul the Apostle.
-In fact, he was Paul’s sponsor, After his dramatic conversion, Paul preached in Damascus, but forced out of the city he went to Jerusalem.
-There the disciples of Jesus received him warily.
+After his dramatic conversion, Paul preached in Damascus, but was forced out of the city and returned to Jerusalem, but the disciples of Jesus there received him warily.
 They “were all afraid of Paul” because he persecuted the followers of Jesus.
 Barnabas believed in him and “took charge of him and brought him to the apostles.”
-(Acts 9, 26-30) He gained Paul acceptance.
+(Acts 9, 26-30) He gained acceptance for Paul.

 Later, as great numbers came to believe in Antioch, Barnabas was sent there by the Jerusalem church.
 Convinced the Spirit was at work, Barnabas went to Tarsus to get Paul.
 Together they spent a whole year teaching a large number of people.
 (Act 11, 26) Barnabas was the first to recognize Paul’s gifts.